-Group 2 - Year 3 - Year 6
+Group 3 - Yr 5/ yr 6

 Each term we have an Inquiry unit that is planned collaboratively by teachers and implemented across the site and encourage inquiry and project based learning approaches across the school and across the curriculum.
 These units are planned using the 6C's of Global Competencies - Communication, Collaboration, Creativity, Critical thinking, Character and Citizenship (see Appendix C).